Clement T. Maynard

-Hon.
 Sir Clement T. Maynard, KCMG (11 September 1928 – 2 October 2009), was a Deputy Prime Minister of the Bahamas (1985–92), and deputy leader of the Progressive Liberal Party (PLP).
 His public career ran the gamut from trade unionist to Senator to Member of Parliament.

 Maynard was one of only two people, the other Sir Lynden Pindling, to serve in every Bahamian cabinet post, which he did between 18 January 1967 to 18 August 1992.
 Most notably as Minister of Tourism, a post he held continuously for a decade, making him the Bahamas' longest-serving Minister of Tourism.

 He was also the father of former Attorney-General Allyson Maynard Gibson.

 Life and political career

 Clement Travelyan Maynard, Jr, was born in 1928 in Nassau, Bahamas, the son of Clement Travelyan Maynard, a builder from Barbados (d.
 1945), and suffragist Georgianna Kathleen Symonette (1902–1965).
 He was educated in the Bahamas as well as in the US and in Britain.
 In 1949, he graduated from the Franklin School of Science and Arts in Philadelphia, returning to Nassau to become the first Bahamian medical technologist.

 He joined the Progressive Liberal Party (PLP) in 1954, and from 1959 to 1967 he was the founding president of the Bahamas Public Services Union.

 After the general election in January 1967, when the victory of the PLP brought an end to minority government in the Bahamas, he was appointed Government Leader in the Senate.
 He was elected for the first time to the House of Assembly on 10 April 1968 and re-elected in September 1972, July 1977, June 1982, June 1987 and August 1992.
 Of the 29 years he spent in the House of Assembly, 25 were as a Cabinet Minister.

 The key government ministries in which he served included: